Xakkusu/p4-build-your-dream/README.md

 ![Buttons on own post](documentation/features/post-edit.png)

 - When a user is on their own post they have the possibility to either edit or delete their own post.
-- The buttons are styled distincctive so the user know that they can do something important with them.
+- The buttons are styled distinctive so the user know that they can do something important with them.
 Both have a hover effect as well.

 ##### Edit post
 ![Edit post](documentation/features/build-edit.png)

 - When selecting the edit post button the user will be forwarded to an edit page that looks nearly identical to the create a build post page (more on that below).
-The form field are filled in with the posts information & the button says edit post.
+The form fields are filled in with the posts information & the button says edit post.
 - This is done so that the user will use a familiar form as they already know it when they created the post in the first place.

 ##### Delete post
 ![Delete post](documentation/features/build-delete.png)

-- When selection the delete post button the user will be forwarded to a deletion page.
+- When selecting the delete post button the user will be forwarded to a deletion page.
 This way the user has to confirm the deletion and cannot just delete by one singular click.
 - The heading and the red button indicate that content will be lost once it is deleted.

 #### Likes
 ![Like logged out Content](documentation/features/like-logout.png)

 - Below the build post content a number of likes is shown.
 - If the user is logged out a hint message is shown that in order to like the post one needs to be signed in/ signed up.
-The links have a hover efffect so the user knows that they can interact with it.
+The links have a hover effect so the user knows that they can interact with it.

 ![Like logged in Content](documentation/features/like-login.png)